'A Knight of the Seven Kingdoms' cast and everything we know

 How is 'A Knight of the Seven Kingdoms: The Hedge Knight' shaping up so far?

-Given we're still in early development, it's difficult to have an opinion on "A Knight of the Seven Kingdoms" just yet.
+Given we've still not had much info about the series, it's difficult to have a definitive take on "A Knight of the Seven Kingdoms" just yet.
 But if we look at fan discussions and reviews of the three Dunk and Egg tales George R.R.
 Martin's written thus far, it sounds like we could be getting another must-see fantasy series soon enough.

 "I've seen Dunk and Egg, the first season, and it's great, and now they're working on the second season," he said.
 "Those are two characters were really special to me, and they're unusual, those characters.
 They're not what most people would expect in a fantasy story."